-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

-The School is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters for which the School carries commercial insurance.
-There have been no significant reductions in insurance coverage and settlement amounts have not exceeded insurance coverage for the current year or the three prior years.
+The Charter School is exposed to various risks of loss related to torts, thefts of damage to and destruction of assets, errors and omissions and natural disasters for which the charter school carries commercial insurance.
+Settlement amounts have not exceeded insurance coverage for the past three (3) years.
+In addition, there were no reductions in insurance coverage from those in the prior year.